Rathaus4tel/R4tel.de/README.md

 * As for other people we’d like to ask you not to join our group.

 ### Topics
-Please keep the topics in this group relevant to our communal life and everything that revolves around it.
+Generally, anything goes.
+However, please keep the topics in this group relevant to our communal life and everything that revolves around it.

 * Commerce\
- We are a __non-commercial group__, please do not use this group for commercial purposes.
-This is also true for customers recruit customers-programs.
-However, if you use something that might be practical for people living in this area, feel free to mention it *once*.
  * Looking for/Offering\
 Flea-market type of messages are very welcome - if possible with a picture.

+Exceptions:
+* Please use the existing, separate, topical groups for these very topics.
+* Commerce: We are a __non-commercial group__, please do not use this group for commercial purposes.
+This is also true for customers recruit customers/affiliate programs.
+Please use the "Kleinanzeigen" group to sell or give away personal belongings.
+For any other offerings with local (our Kiez) relevance, it is ok to mention it *sparingly*.

 ### Basics
 * Message frequency\
   We are happy about any message!
 Please keep in mind though, that you are sending a message in the main group to more than 100 people (almost 4 school classes) at the same time.
 Topics that are only relevant to a few people at the time, could be split into a separate group - these should be mentioned in the main channel so other interested members can join those particular groups.
 If you feel like, there are to many messages incoming at a time, you can always pause or deactivate the notifications for this channel.
+* Time of day\
+  Do not send messages at night (unless it is about urgent / infrastructural incidents).
 * Manners\
   Before sending a message, please keep in mind how other could perceive it.
 Please avoid __polarising/sensitive topics__ such as your ideology, politics, religion and everything that could lead to clashes inside of the group.  __Insults__ and __Exclusion__ of any particular minority are not tolerated.
+No __discussions__ on the main group, please.
 * Youth protection\
   Please keep in mind, there might me minors in this group.
 Behave accordingly.
 * Given name in your profile\
   Please update your Signal profile so that it provides (at least) your given name.
 If this puts you into a difficult situation, please contact the admins - we will then come up with an alternative.
 * Address abbreviation\
-Whenever you write a message, that might be relevant about a certain place, please mention the street and house number, such as “R14” for “Rathausstraße 14”.
-You can also add this abbreviation to your Signal-Profil.
-(However this means all of your contacts in Signal will see this abbreviation.)
+  Whenever you write a message, that might be relevant about a certain place, please mention the street and house number, such as "R14" for "Rathausstraße 14".
+You can also add this abbreviation to your Signal profile.
+(However this means all of your contacts in Signal will see it.)
-* Critics\
+* Criticism\
-Please keep in mind that the HOWOGE, despite it being fairly big might have issues with bureaucratic problems and even though some things could be done better - only have our best interest in mind and can not be compared with other property sharks.
-So please do *not* assume that they want to ‘rob’ us but rather that they might not be perfect *yet*.
+  Please keep in mind that HOWOGE, while it is fairly big and thus may face issues with bureaucracy, and while some things could certainly be done better, have our best interest in mind and (being a city owned organization) can not be compared with property sharks.
+So please do *not* blindly assume that 'they want to harm us' but rather that they might not be perfect *yet*.
 The glass is half-full, not half-empty.
 * Pictures\
   All pictures in which persons are recognizable may only be published with the permission of these persons.